-October is Breast Cancer Awareness Month, but chances are dog owners have no idea that their dogs can actually get breast cancer.
-The bad news is that breast (mammary) cancer in dogs is common; the good news is that the disease can be treated successfully if caught early.
+We have all heard of breast cancer in women but chances are dog owners have no idea that their dogs can actually get breast cancer.
+The bad news is that breast (mammary) cancer in dogs is common—in fact even more prevalent than humans; the good news is that the disease can be treated successfully if caught early.

 Signs of Breast Cancer in Dogs

 Similar to human breast cancer, mammary tumors in dogs can range in size.
 Breast tumors in dogs often grow quickly with an irregular shape.
 These malignant tumors can also cause bleeding and ulceration.
 However, if your dog’s tumor does not exhibit these signs, that does not mean your dog is free from breast cancer; small tumors that have been present for a while can suddenly grow aggressively as well.
 As with most other types of cancer, once malignant tumors in dogs start to grow, the cancerous cells can spread to other parts of the body.

 - Growing lumps or sores that don’t heal;

 - Drastic changes in a pet’s appetite or weight;